MarioMatsas/offensive-text-detection/README.md

 Recall:    0.6935\
 F1-score:  0.5817

 This shows that while our model doesn't reach the maximum performance in any of the two tasks, it can still work very well.
-(More careful fine tuning or a different method (1 or 3) could perhaps yield even better results!)
+We also see that catastrophic forgeting doesn't occur due to the careful way we have decided to train for the span detection task(More careful fine tuning or a different method (1 or 3) could perhaps yield even better results!)

 ### Discord bot
 For the discord bot I constructed a simple script that allows the bot to run on my discord server and detect toxic messages.
 Specifically it follows the following logic: